 Mayumi Grigsby ’15

-Chief of Staff, Chicago Foundation for Women, Chicago, and Vice Chair and Commissioner, Cook County Human Rights Commission
+Chief of Staff, Chicago Foundation for Women, and Chair, Cook County Human Rights Commission, Chicago

 Read My Story

 The School of Law offers merit-based tuition awards to select admitted applicants.
 These decisions are made through a committee process and take into consideration factors such as leadership skills, years of work experience, academic achievements and overcoming adversity.
 Merit-based scholarships can only be applied to tuition.

 As one of the nation’s leading public interest law schools, we are committed to developing a community of intelligent, thoughtful and inspired lawyers.
 To this end, the law school and its graduates developed the Public Interest Law Scholarship (PILS) Program in 1999.
 Our most generous award program, this full-tuition scholarship is granted each year to several exceptional applicants who possess impressive academic profiles and extensive experience in social justice.
 All prospective students who submit their applications by the March 1 application deadline will automatically be considered for the Public Interest Law Scholarship.
 No additional application is required; however, students who wish to bolster their candidacy for PILS may respond to the social justice optional essay question.
 This essay should be labeled as a PILS essay in the heading of the document and should be submitted with their application materials via LSAC.org.
 For more information about the Public Interest Law Scholarship and its selection process, visit our Public Interest Law Support web page.